mattgodbolt/turing/README.md

 Turing
 ------

-Crappy implementaion of turing machines in javascript.
+Two commute's-worth implementation of Turing machines in javascript.
 Purely for my own fun and for a work talk.